duncanodhis/Face-Detector/README.md

 ## Contact

-For questions or support, please contact [Your Name] at [Your Email Address].
+For questions or support, please contact [Duncan Abonyo] at [duncanabi.kenya@gmail.com].

 ---